simplethings/SimpleThingsFormSerializerBundle/README.md

 - `serialize_xml_attribute` - If true, this field will be rendered as attribute on the parent in xml, not as an element.
 (Default: false)
 - `serialize_xml_inline` - If true, no collection wrapper element will be rendered for a collection of elements.
 If false, wrap all elements.
 (Default: true)
 - `serialize_name` - Custom name of the element in serialized form if it should deviate from the default naming strategy of turning camel-case into underscore.
 (Default: false)
+- `serialize_only` - If true the field will be removed from `FormView` and therefor only be present in the serialized data (json, xml)

 ## Usage